Al-Karmil (newspaper): Ottoman rule

 In its early years, al-Karmil′s editorial line reflected a positive approach toward the ruling imperial authorities, the Turkish Committee of Union and Progress (CUP), but by 1911, like most other pan-Arabist thinkers, it switched to opposing the CUP because of its perceived bias in favor of Zionism.
 Among the contributing writers to al-Karmil were many who had participated in the Arab revolt of 1916, such as Druze intellectual Ali Nasir al-Din and educator and journalist Hamdi al-Husayni.

 British Mandate rule

 In the late 1930s, Sadhij Nassar was described by the British authorities as "a menace to public security" and a "prominent agitator".
-Arrested in March 1939 by British police and held in administrative detention under the Defense Emergency Regulations in a women's prison in Bethlehem until February 1940, when she was detained because "she was actively engaged in subversive propaganda."
+Nassar was arrested in March 1939 by British police and held in administrative detention under the Defense Emergency Regulations in a women's prison in Bethlehem until February 1940, when she was detained because "she was actively engaged in subversive propaganda."
+She is cited as being the first female Palestinian political prisoner.
 After her release, she returned to editing al-Karmil, serving as the editor between 1941 and 1944, when the newspaper was operating without a permit after the British authorities had refused to issue one.
-She continued her activities in the women's movement until 1948, when she became a refugee and wrote for various publications in London and in Damascus, where she tried to open a branch of the Arab Women's Union.
+She continued her activities in the women's movement until 1948, when she became a refugee and wrote for various publications in London and in Damascus, where she tried to open a branch of the Arab Women's Union Society.
 She is believed to have died in Damascus during the 1970s.

+Ongoing Influence

+In August 2020, The Palestinian Museum in Birzeit, West Bank hosted 'theatrical narrative' based on Najib Nassar's life on its social media channels called Saheb Al-Karmil (in English: The Owner of Al-Karmil).
+The piece was performed by four actors: Amer Hlehel, Ivan Azazian, Mohammad Basha and Khawla Ibrahim.
+As a result of the start of the COVID-19 pandemic, the play was adapted to be performed in the Museum's 'Printed in Jerusalem' exhibition and filmed.
+The recording reached a global audience.

+In 2022, Middle East Eye called the newspaper 'monumental' and argued that it 'contributed widely to the shaping of Palestinian national consciousness'.